capnfabs/grouse/develop.md

 ## Things that would be nice for the future (roughly ordered, see also [#enhancements](https://github.com/capnfabs/grouse/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement))
 - Try to autodetect a few common static site generators (hugo, jekyll, gatsby)
-- Cache historical builds in the temp dir.
+- Cache historical builds + repos in the temp dir.
-- Maybe?
-Force the same timestamp so that themes which use timestamps won't generate false-positives everywhere.